Fight for Healthy Water: Stop the Dirty Water Rule

 - Provide real-world, local examples of waters that will be impacted if this rollback takes affect.

-- Currently, the EPA is proposing to host only one official public hearing on this rollback and it has been postponed.
+- EPA hosted only one official public hearing on 2/27/19.
 However, you can host your own town hall meeting and invite your elected officials to attend.

 - Make sure the EPA hears from you and your fellow clean water advocates about how dangerous and unacceptable this rollback is:

 If you are unsure where to start – or how to do – any of these steps, reach out to April Ingle, River Network’s Science and Policy Manager, and she will be happy to provide the support you need.
 Also, the Clean Water for All Coalition is a diverse Coalition working to defeat this proposal and provides updated resources on the Dirty Water Rule.
 Finally, make sure you follow us on Facebook and Twitter – we’ll post content there that we encourage you to use and share.